vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 - `tag` - that's the short name of your integration which will be used to distinguish it among of others
 - `onCreate` - a function that will be called during creating your API.
 In this place, you can call everything you need to create a connection to the API, such as creating SDK (eg. axios creation), merge given config with the defaults etc..
 This function always returns `client` (connection you created) and `config` or (in case it's proxy) just `config`.
 - `api` - this is the section where you need to pass all of the API function you have created (direct) and functions that you don't want to redirect to our middleware (proxy)
 - `extensions` - section available only in the direct connection api-client.
-It allows you to add an api backend extenstions for the api taht can add additiona features to the integrated platform
+It allows you to add an api backend extenstions for the api that can add additional features to the integrated platform

 ### 1.2 API functions
 Once you have your configuration created, you can proceed with API functions: